TechnologyAdvice/genesis-core/README.md

   <p>Simplified build tooling for a complicated world</p>
 </div>

 A simplified interface over advanced build tooling that allows you to take advantage of the modern JavaScript ecosystem without any of the headache.
-The interface, configuration, and usage of genesis-core remains the same no matter what type of project you are developing, including Single Page Applications and distributable NPM libraries.
+The interface, configuration, and usage of genesis-core remains the same no matter what type of project you are developing, such as Single Page Applications and distributable NPM libraries.

 ## Table of Contents
 1. [Features](#features)